debridge-finance/debridge-contracts-v1/examples/README.md

 3. Copy contracts/examples/BridgeAppBase/BridgeAppBase.sol
 4. Inherit BridgeAppBase.sol and create `send` and `onBridgedMessage` or similar functions you would like to use.

-**See [Incrementor.sol](contracts/examples/Incrementor.sol) smart contract as an example**
+**See `Incrementor.sol` smart contract below as an example**
 - `onBridgedMessage` must have `onlyControllingAddress` modifier because otherwise it may be called by anyone through callProxy

-In case you want to call another contract once cross-chain message is received, the following method can be used:
+In case it's needed to call another smart contract once cross-chain message is received, the following method can be used:
 ```solidity
     /// @param data Encoded receiver + dataToPassToReceiver
     function onBridgedMessage (